fabricecolas/sfctcv-epicard/issues/disengage-verifying-for-duplicates/index.md

 This story focuses on type 2 users.

-## Need: Disengage doublon detection
+## Need: Disengage duplicate detection

 For type 2 users of EPICARD's registry in CleanWeb, the aim is to batch-import patient records in the registry.
-However this is not possible due to the so-called doublon detection.
+However this is not possible due to the so-called duplicate detection.
 Here's the resulting error log appearing on the "Simulation d'import".
 ```
 Erreur lors de la création de la référence patient :